Cost of Living in Tokyo – 2024 Guide

 • 105-second wait: ¥90 (US$0.82)

-During the night, the taxi fare is market up by 20%.
+During the night, the taxi fare is 20% higher than normal.

 However, sometime before the Tokyo Olympics 2020, some taxi operators started charging the minimum fare of JPY 400 (US$ 3.6) for 1 km instead of 2 km in downtown Tokyo.